mghpcsim/rtd-nese/docs/source/user-docs.rst

 file services.

-Once storage is purchased, your local campus research computing support group will mount the storage on the systems of your chosing.
+Once storage is purchased, your local campus research computing support group will mount the storage on the systems of your choosing.
 From here, you simply navigate to the mount point and use it just like you use $HOME or $SCRATCH directories.

 .. note::